ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 adoption in ESMValCore, we refer the user to :ref:`CMOR-DRS` section where we relate these standards to the data retrieval mechanism of the ESMValCore.

-By default, esmvaltool looks for it in the home directory, inside the '.esmvaltool' folder.

 Users can get a copy of this file with default values by running

 .. code-block:: bash